ppwwyyxx/wechat-dump/README.md

 		+ Get WeChat uin (an integer), possible ways are:
 			+ `./android-interact.sh uin`, which pulls the value from `/data/data/com.tencent.mm/shared_prefs/system_config_prefs.xml`
 			+ Login to [web wechat](https://wx.qq.com), get wxuin=1234567 from `document.cookie`
-		+ Get your phone IMEI number (a positive integer), possible ways are:
+		+ Get your phone IMEI/MEID number (a positive integer), possible ways are:
 			+ `./android-interact.sh imei`
 			+ Call `*#06#` on your phone
 			+ Find IMEI in system settings